andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/storekit-testing-swift-start.md

 But that's still a long time to wait between making a subscription purchase, and trying out expiration logic, isn't it?

 Problem.
 Solved.
-Now you can select even shorter durations for testing subscription expiration using the Time Rate menu option in Xcode's editor menu when you're on the StoreKit configuration page.
+Now you can select even shorter durations for testing subscription expiration using the Time Rate menu option in Xcode's editor menu **when you're on the StoreKit configuration page**.

 ![Time Rate](time-rate.png)

+>Remember: To see this editor menu, you have to be in the StoreKit configuration file of your app.

 If a second equals a day, and there's 30ish days in a month, a six month subscription should expire and auto-renew in **three-ish** minutes now.